hashicorp/terraform-cdk/examples/typescript-azure/Readme.md

 You can now edit the `main.ts` file if you want to modify any code.

 Make sure to run az login on the shell where this will run.
-Alternatively, put client id and secret in configuration for automation scenarios
+Alternatively, put client id and secret in configuration for automation scenarios.

+You must also set `resourceGroupName` to your personal resource group name in `main.ts`.

 Generate Terraform configuration